cisco-oss-eng/Cloud99/README.md

 This tool attempts to automate some of these workflows and makes it easier for the Cloud admin to trigger disruptions and asses "how available" the OpenStack cloud actually is.

-Cloud99 has 3 important components embedded
+Cloud99 has 3 important components built-in

  - Monitors
  - Disruptors